 SaaS management: how to easily track company subscriptions

-Slack, Intercom, Zapier, Amazon Web Services, Zendesk, Mixpanel - SaaS tools have improved the lives of so many startup founders and executives!
-What used to take time and lots of money to implement can now be done easily via a web connection.
+SaaS tools have improved lives in countless businesses, from founders and executives to the finance team and support staff.
+Thanks to Slack, Intercom, Zapier, Amazon Web Services, Zendesk, Mixpanel, and many more, what used to take time and money to implement can now be done easily via a web connection.

 Being able to manage this array of subscriptions has become a real nightmare for finance teams and founders.
 So how can you pull yourself out of this tricky situation?

 It is possible.
 We're going to show you how.

 SaaS stands for "software as a service" (or sometimes "software as a subscription").
 Instead of developing and installing tools in-house, businesses pay to use ready-made solutions for a set period of time - usually year-by-year.

 This model is so popular because of convenience.
 In the past, if you wanted a high-functioning database, for example, you'd have to build it from scratch.
 That meant finding a database expert and committing months or more to this one project.
 And then there would be ongoing costs and time to keep it updated and fix bugs.
 But all of this is built into the SaaS pricing structure.

 Today, there are countless database products that can be set up immediately.
 Everything works as it should, and if something breaks, there's a team ready to fix it.
 And since most of these tools are hosted "in the cloud," you don't need to set up a dedicated server - another complex and expensive task.

 Just to really cement this description, here are a few of the most popular SaaS products you'll doubtless have come across:

 Sales and marketing tools: HubSpot, Salesforce, Marketo, Close, and more.

 Customer success tools: Intercom, Zendesk, and Freshdesk, among others.